-- Your trailer will be unlocked with your key on the table.
+- Your trailer will be locked with your key outside on trailer tongue .

 - If you are a pre-park at Mono Village: When you arrive, you will check in at Mono Village's check-in gate, and your name and site number will be on a list we’ve provided.
 If you would like to pick your own site, please be there before check-in time, look for a site, then let the front gate know where you would like us to position your unit.

 Can friends or family pick a site for us?